 • Expands access to drinking water in schools, particularly during meal times.

 • Sets basic standards for school wellness policies including goals for nutrition promotion and education and physical activity, while still permitting local flexibility to tailor the policies to their particular needs.
 Promotes nutrition and wellness in child care settings through the federally-subsidized Child and Adult Care Food Program.

 • Expands support for breastfeeding through the WIC program.

-Page 6 of 6 - • Increases the number of eligible children enrolled in school meal programs by approximately 115,000 students by using Medicaid data to directly certify children who meet income requirements.
+• Increases the number of eligible children enrolled in school meal programs by approximately 115,000 students by using Medicaid data to directly certify children who meet income requirements.

 • Helps certify an average additional 4,500 students per year to receive school meals by setting benchmarks for states to improve the certification process.